Skip to main content

 Under 40 (generally)

 In young people, cancer is rare.
 This affects the positive predictive value (PPV).
-Even a 99-percent-specific test produces many false positives when the disease is rare.
+Even a 99%-specific test produces many false positives when the disease is rare.
 Exceptions include strong family history or known high-risk exposures.

 Active cancer or recent treatment